What is it?

 Look outside your window — have you ever wondered what the quality of the air is out there?
 I mean RIGHT.
 OUT.
 THERE.
 12 inches from your face.
 If so, you are out of luck.
 The air quality data collected by the government is likely sampled from far, far away and then applied to you on a regional level -- not very useful from the standpoint of trying to understand or change the local dynamics of pollution that affect you.
 If you're interested in joining a community of people who are going to change that, you are in the right place!

-The Air Quality Egg is developed by a community effort, born out of groups from the Internet of Things Meetups in NYC and Amsterdam.
+The Air Quality Egg is developed by a community effort, born out of groups from the Internet of Things Meetups in NYC and Amsterdam and New York City.
 We are designers, technologists, developers, architects, students, and artists.
 Read about the history of the development of this project here and here.

 The video also outlines our methodology/philosophy.